 LG’s 2020 range of TVs did not carry the platform due to Freeview and LG failing to reach an agreement but a five-year deal was agreed from 2022 onwards.

 You can easily see whether a TV has support by looking for a mention of ‘Freeview Play’ in the TV’s features list.
 We mention in our reviews whether a TV supports the platform or not in the specs or the copy itself.

 If a TV doesn’t support Freeview Play, one option is to get a set-top box.
-If you want to record content there are recordable set-top boxes from the likes of Manhattan and Humax, the latter launched its £249 Aura Android TV recorder in 2020.
+If you want to record content there are recordable set-top boxes from the likes of Manhattan and Humax, the latter has a £249 Aura Android TV recorder.
 If that’s too expensive, there are boxes available for less than £100.